Joomag vs Issuu Review – let the Battle begin [Unexpected Winner]

-All services reviewed in this article us the so-called "Flipbook" format.
+The publishing platform reviewed in this article uses the so-called "Flipbook" format.
 Flipbook format has many advantages over other document formats.
 It's also known as digital magazines.

 For example, Flipbook documents can be easily embedded into any website, online store or blog and made readable on many devices including smartphones, tablets and PCs.

-Flipbook format is more interactive than other formats simply because of its ability to include signup forms, videos, audios and hyperlinks effortlessly.
+Flipbook format is more interactive than other digital book formats simply because of its ability to include signup forms, videos, audios and hyperlinks effortlessly.

-Moreover, a Flipbook has 12 times more customers on Google, and they are indexed better with search engines to bring more traffic and new customers to your website.
-Best of all, your Flipbook documents can be shared easily on social media networks which is why they are designed to have shorter loading time than other PDF file formats.
+Moreover, digital magazines has 12 times more customers on Google, and they are indexed better with search engines to bring more traffic and new customers to your website.
+Best of all, your documents can be shared easily on social media networks which is why they are designed to have shorter loading time than other PDF file formats.

 That's not all.
 I also noticed that search engines like Google would index Flipbook documents so people will stumble on my content by searching keywords.
 Usually, that's a paid feature.